kushpatelj86/CPSC-362-Group-Project-Workout-Website-/README.md

 - Christopher Contreras
 - Mason Jennings
 - Moksh Patel
-## The Project
+## The Website
-This project has the following components:
+Our website has the following goals:

 ### BMI Calculator
 ### Workout Generator
 ### Diet Plan